SoftwareSeniPT/spotzer-codex/markdowns/invoice-process.md

     * If a site is hosted on one of our server, we start charging them from the moment the A Record redirection is done.
     * Migration is an action of moving one site from a server to another.

-### The process for Invoices are:
+### The process for billing Invoices

-<div class="note">When a site is “linked” to the client (first draft delivered to client)</div>

-* SDM/PM will then add the project to the Invoice Document for the actual month of delivery.
+* When a project is "link", and sent to client, SDM/PM will then add the project to the Billing Invoice Document for the actual month of delivery.
 A New Billing document will be created for each month.
 * Only specific Manager in SoftwareSeni is allowed to edit, as it has complex scripting.

 * SDM/PM can update it later, if any new work is done within the same month, otherwise, it will be added on the next month as an Add-ons.